akiojin/auto-review-github-action/README.md

 | `pull-request-url` | `true`   | `string` | `${{ github.event.pull_request.html_url }}` | Specify the URL of the pull request.
 By default, `${{ github.event.pull_request.html_url }}` is specified.                         |
 | `target`           | `true`   | `string` |                                             | Specify the extension of the file to be reviewed.
 If there are multiple files, specify them separated by commas. ex) `'md,txt,ts'` |
 | `language`         | `true`   | `string` | `English`                                   | Specify the language in which the comments will be written.
 This value should be specified in plain language. ex) 日本語              |

+## Notes

+ChatGPT has a limit on the number of messages that can be sent at one time.
+Therefore, if there are significant changes, ChatGPT may return an error 400.
+In that case, review cannot be performed, so please use `continue-on-error: true` to allow the step to proceed even if an error occurs.

 ## How to create an API key for OpenAI